 News & Calendar of Events

-- 9th meeting of IUCN SSC Asian Elephant Specialist group held in Bangkok
+- 11th meeting of the IUCN SSC Asian Elephant Specialist Group held in India

 Message from the Chair

 I welcome you to the website of the Asian Elephant Specialist Group of the IUCN Species Survival Commission.

 We are a group of voluntary specialists; ecologists, veterinarians, social scientists, conservationists and managers who specialise in the Asian elephant.We have come together with a mission to foster the conservation and welfare of our focal species and help keep this magnificent creature,..

 The Asian elephant (Elephas maximus), the lone survivor of Genus Elephas, originated in Africa in the early Pliocene, over 5-6 million years ago and migrated to Eurasia...
 Read more

 Gajah is the bi-annual journal of the IUCN/SSC Asian Elephant Specialist Group (AsESG).
 The journal is intended as a medium of communication on issues that concern the management and conservation of Asian Elephants both in the wild and in captivity.
 It is a means by which members of the AsESG and others can communicate their experiences, ideas, and perceptions freely...
 Read more